Cluster categories for marked surfaces: punctured case: Strings and tagged curves

-Now we associate a biquiver $Q^\T=(Q^\T_0,Q^\T_1,Q^\T_2)$ (see \ref{subsec:clannish} for the definition of biquivers) with potential $W^\T$ as follows: \begin{itemize} \item $Q_0^\T=\T^o$, the subset of $\T$ consisting of the sides of non-self-folded triangles; \item there is a solid arrow from $i$ to $j$ in $Q_1^\T$ whenever there is a non-self-folded triangle $\Delta$ in $\T$ such that $\Delta$ has sides $i$ and $j$ with $j$ following $i$ in the clockwise orientation; \item there is a dashed loop at $i$ in $Q_2^\T$, denoted by $\varepsilon_i$, whenever $i$ is a remaining side of a self-folded triangle; \item each non-self-folded triangle in $\T$ induces an unique 3-cycle up to cyclic permutation.
-The potential $W^{\T}$ is sum of all such 3-cycles. \end{itemize} See Section~\ref{sec:ex} for an example.
-By the construction, there are no loops in $Q^\T_1$ and there is at most one loop in $Q^\T_2$ at each vertex.
-Hence the biquiver $Q^\T$ satisfies the conditions on biquivers in \ref{subsec:clannish}.
-Let $Z=\{\partial_a W^\T:a\in Q_1^\T\}$.
+Let $\T^o$ be the subset of $\T$ consisting of curves whose endpoints are in $\M$.
+Now we associate a biquiver $Q^\T=(Q^\T_0,Q^\T_1,Q^\T_2)$ with potential $W^\T$ as follows: \begin{itemize} \item $Q_0^\T=\T^o$, i.e., curves in $\T$ which are sides of non-self-folded triangles correspond to vertices in $Q_0^\T$; \item there is a solid arrow from $i$ to $j$ in $Q_1^\T$ whenever there is a non-self-folded triangle $\Delta$ in $\T$ such that $\Delta$ has sides $i$ and $j$ with $j$ following $i$ in the clockwise orientation; \item there is a dashed loop at $i$ in $Q_2^\T$, denoted by $\varepsilon_i$, whenever $i$ is the remaining side of a self-folded triangle; \item each non-self-folded triangle in $\T$ induces a unique 3-cycle up to cyclic permutation.
+The potential $W^{\T}$ is the sum of all such 3-cycles. \end{itemize} See the example in Section~\ref{sec:ex}.
+By construction, there are no loops in $Q^\T_1$, any arrow in $Q^\T_2$ is a loop and there is at most one loop in $Q^\T_2$ at each vertex.
+Hence the biquiver $Q^\T$ satisfies the conditions on biquivers in Section~\ref{subsec:clannish}.
+Let $Z=\partial W^\T=\{\partial_a W^\T:a\in Q_1^\T\}$.
 We have the following straightforward observation.